railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

    Weights are expressed in kilograms.
 You can define a number with a decimal point or comma, so to set 500g you would put 0.5 in the weight rule.

-Next you can set the sales price and the cost price.
+Next you can set the sale price and the cost price.
 Prices can be expressed in various ways:

 * a fixed price,

 * a variable price, as a function of weight, volume, weight x volume or price.

-For example, mailing within France using current tariffs would be defined as shown in the table.
+For example, mailing within France using current tariffs would be defined as shown in the table below:

 .. table:: Example Tariff Rules

    ==========  =============  =====   =============
-   Rule Title  Condition      Price   Type of Price
+   Name        Condition      Price   Price Type
    ==========  =============  =====   =============
    S           Weight < 3 kg  6.90    Fixed
    M           Weight < 5 kg  7.82    Fixed